scottrbailey/dbtk/README.md

        stmt.execute(params)
    ```

-7. **Let the database do the work** - Use `db_fn` in Table definitions to leverage database functions instead of processing in Python.
+7. **Let the database do the work** - Use `db_expr` in Table definitions to leverage database functions instead of processing in Python.

 ## License